Concrete18/Portfolio-Site/README.md

 ### Install dependencies and run

 Open the folder in your favorite terminal and run `yarn install` to install dependencies.

+## Run site

-Following this, run `yarn dev` to run the project.
+Run `yarn dev` to run the project.
 In your terminal you should be given the url of the running instance (usually http://localhost:3000 unless you have something else running).